diy-pwa/cloudflare2express/README.md

 # cloudflare2express
-an adapter for running a worker in a cloudflare pages function and for running either in express
+## an adapter for running a worker in a cloudflare pages function and for running either in express

+This is so that you can run a cloudflare pages function or worker in the vscode debugger.
+There seem to be a lot more workers than pages functions so I thought it would also be helpful to run a worker as a pages function.

 ```javascript
 import express from 'express';